maykinmedia/archiefbeheercomponent/README.rst

 |build-status| |code-quality| |black| |python-versions|

-Record management application for "Zaakgericht werken" (case-oriented working), part of the `Common Ground`_ project.
+Archiefvernietingscomponent (Archive destruction component) for "Zaakgericht werken" (case-oriented working), part of the `Common Ground`_ project.

 Commissioned by the Municipality of Utrecht and Delft and developed by `Maykin Media B.V.`_.